 A female dog pregnancy is stressful for everybody in the household, including the dam herself, her breeders, and other pets at home.
 A dog’s pregnancy lasts roughly 63 days, and generally, human intervention should be kept at a minimum.

 Experienced breeders generally know about the common side effects of canine pregnancy.
 However, some pregnancies are unexpected and therefore the dog’s owner may be overwhelmed by the events unfolding: a moodier female, a growing belly, a loss of appetite, and so on.
-This article is a complete guide to dog pregnancies: signs of pregnancy, different stages of labor, dystocia and birthing problems, etc.
+This article is a complete guide to dog pregnancies: signs of pregnancy, dog labor stages, dystocia and birthing problems, etc.

 Anatomy of a Pregnant Dog

 Female dogs have most of their reproductive system safely tucked within their body and protected by muscle and fat.
 Important parts of the bitch’s reproductive anatomy include the ovaries, uterus, fallopian tubes, cervix, vagina and vulva.

 Eggs are produced in the ovaries.
 The bitch has two ovaries that are about ¾ of an inch long.
 They are deep inside the bitch and hang from the top of the abdomen.
 They are located near the kidneys.
 The ovaries produce the eggs.
 Around the ovaries is a fatty sac called bursa.
 The bursa funnels the eggs from the ovaries to the fallopian tubes or oviducts.
 The fallopian tubes are a segment of tissue that leads to the uterus.
 Fertilization occurs in the fallopian tubes.

 Eggs then travel to the uterus.
 The uterus has three sections made up of a body and two horns.
 The uterus looks like a Y. The fertilized eggs will implant along the horns.
 The cervix is thick tissue that bridges the uterus and vagina.
 The cervix is shut except during the bitch’s estrus time and during whelping.
 The vagina is the segment in which the bladder connects with the reproductive tract.
 The vulva is the only part that is visible in the bitch.
 This thick tissue becomes swollen during the heat.